Digital Community Building with Older Adults

 Even how our society structured covid vaccination opportunities, how aging institutions say older people can’t use tech, and how little society pays or reimburses older adult services, ALL say something about our biases.

 What does it have to do with your organization?
-Likely access to funding, access to professionals, wages, even struggling with your own implicit bias and how that affects your programs.
+Systemic ageism likely negatively impacts your organization’s access to funding, access to trained professionals, the wages and benefits you can pay them, and honestly your own implicit bias can truncate progress.

 Learn more about how we are combating it.